-It can be difficult to spot abusive behavior in a relationship, particularily when you are a victim.
-However, in order to get help it is essential to acknowledge that this behaviour can display itself in more than just physical ways.
-Here are some resources describing what to look for in a relationship:
+It can be difficult to spot abusive behavior in a relationship, particularily when you are the victim.
+It is essential to acknowledge that this behaviour can display itself in more than just physical ways.
+Here are some resources describing what to watch out for in a relationship:

-Communication is good for all relationships, and involves letting the other person or persons know how you’re feeling.
-Be it through speech, written words, body language, touch or some other way, communication is key to a healthy relationship.
-No matter how uncomfortable it may feel, being honest about how we feel is important for fostering trust.
+Communication is good for all relationships, and involves letting a partner know how you feel.
+Whether through speech, writing, touch, or body language, communication is key to a healthy relationship.
+No matter how uncomfotable it may seem, being honest about how we feel is important for fostering trust.

-However, sometimes people clash and arguments occur.
+Sometimes people clash, and arguments can occur.
 Communication is key for resolving conflict.
-Here are some good guides for conflict resolution from Brook and Scarleteen.
+Here are some guides for conflict resolution:

 Communication is especially important in polyamorous relationships.
-Polyamory does not mean anything goes, many poly relationships have certain agreements and boundaries in place.
+Polyamory does not mean anything goes: many poly relationships have agreements and boundaries in place.
 Non-monogamous relationships involve informed consent.
-For more information on polyamory check here; and for troubleshooting and navigating poly relationships, look here.
+See A First Polyamory Guide and Navigating Poly Relationships for more information.

 If you are in immediate danger call 999.

-No one deserves abuse and no one should have to put up with it.
-Abuse can happen to anyone, regardless of age, gender, race, religion or any other factor, and if it’s happening to you it is not your fault.
+No one deserves abuse, and no one should have to put up with it.
+Abuse can happen to anyone, regardless of age, gender, race, religion, or any other factor.
+If it’s happening to you, it is not your fault.
 Furthermore, abuse can happen in any type of relationship, not just romantic ones.

-The end of a relationship can be difficult and isn’t always clear-cut.
-Deciding it’s the right time to end something it can be easy but more often than not we feel torn about what to do.
-Scarleteen has a great resource on whether or not it is time to end things.
-If you are being abused or in an abusive relationship, seek help and make a safety plan to get out.
+The end of a relationship can be difficult, and isn’t always clear cut.
+More often than not, we feel torn about deciding when is the right time to end a relationship.
+See should I stay or should I go.
+If you are in an abusive relationship, seek help and make a safety plan to get out.